-We also recognise the gendered nature of child-on-child abuse (i.e. that it is more likely that girls will be victims and boys perpetrators).
+We also recognise the gendered nature of child-on-child abuse (i.e. that it is more likely that girls will be person impacted by the behaviours and boys persons who instigated the behaviours).
 However, all child on child abuse is unacceptable and will be taken seriously.

 Most cases of pupils hurting other pupils will be dealt with under our school's positive behaviour policy and the anti-bullying policy, but this safeguarding and child protection policy will apply to any allegations that raise safeguarding concerns.
 This might include where the alleged behaviour: